 Your puppy’s health is no doubt a top priority, so you’ll want to keep parasite prevention on your radar.
 Here’s how to keep your puppy safe from fleas, ticks and worms.

 Taking a proactive approach to your puppy’s parasite protection is the best way to ensure they stay healthy.
 Because they’re only small, and their immune systems aren’t as strong as an adult dog, it is important to be aware of how to properly protect your dog from parasites.
 Use our Flea, Tick and Worm Treatment Finder to understand which products on the market are suitable for them at this age and will keep them safe from fleas, ticks and worms all year round.

 How to protect your puppy from fleas

 For the health of your puppy (and your family), it’s essential that you don’t slip up with flea prevention.
 Fleas are a parasite that can quickly snowball into an infestation in your home.
 Plus, when puppies are in their infantile stage, fleas can cause severe anaemia.

 When they’re at the puppy stage, keep them safe from fleas with a treatment that suits their age and weight requirements.
 This could be in the form of a topical (spot-on) treatment that you apply between their shoulder blades, a tablet or a chew.
 If you’re unsure, just chat with your local Petbarn team member, who can help you find the right one.
 It’s essential to have your puppy on flea medication all year round.

 How to protect your puppy from ticks

-Though the risk of ticks is greater in summer, the reality is that depending on where you live, they are a year-round threat and can be an extremely harmful puppy parasite.
+Though the risk of ticks is greater in spring and summer, the reality is that depending on where you live, they are a year-round threat and can be an extremely harmful puppy parasite.
 The most dangerous of these is the paralysis tick which can be fatal to your puppy if a bite left untreated.
 You’ll likely treat your puppy with a monthly chewable tablet or a spot-on treatment between the shoulder blades.
 Just be sure that your puppy fits within the minimum age and weight restrictions on the packet before administering any parasite protection.